 World renowned in plant science and agricultural research, MSU will leverage that expertise to develop plants that are resilient to climate change and other stresses in order to increase production of food and biofuel crops.
 Faculty work related to the impacts of food and agriculture on human health will take on new urgency and importance as the global population increases.
 And, investigators from science, technology, public policy and urban studies will form a Center for Climate Change to focus on leveraging scientific breakthroughs for making social progress to improve life in critical regions around the world.

 Michigan State University aims to develop prominence in combating the global threat of antibiotic resistance through investment in several new faculty positions.
 Research areas of interest range from public policy to drug discovery and include environmental risk-assessment of antibiotic resistance; evolution of resistance; horizontal transmission of resistance traits; infectious threats from resistant microbes in humans and animals; identification of novel therapeutic targets; and drug development.

 The global community of the 21st century will require effective, affordable and accessible health care.
 Michigan State University will recruit faculty researchers in medicine and allied disciplines to build a women’s and children’s precision medicine program, advance collaborative cancer research and promote brain studies.
-Learn more about our new biomedical engineering and biomedical research facilities opening soon.
+Learn more about our biomedical engineering facility (opened October 2016) and biomedical research facilities opening in September 2017.

 Advanced Physical Sciences